-- Courtyards are encouraged and, when used, shall appear as an extension of the architecture of the main building. - Courtyard walls shall be finished to match the building and may be embellished with stone, ceramic tiles, steps, recesses, cutouts, or wrought iron accents as appropriate to the architectural style of the building. - Courtyard walls shall not exceed 3.5' in height and shall be setback from sidewalks a minimum of 3' to allow for landscaping.
+- Courtyards are encouraged and, when used, shall appear as an extension of the architecture of the main building. - Courtyard walls shall be finished to match the building and may be embellished with stone, ceramic tiles, steps, recesses, cut-outs, or wrought iron accents as appropriate to the architectural style of the building.